brantondemoss/brantondemoss.github.io/writing/kata.md

 ![](territory.png)
 *Visualization of ownership predictions by KataGo [^21]*

-With these improvements, KataGo massively outperforms Leela Zero and Facebook's ELF bot in learning efficiency, getting a factor of fifty improvement over ELF:
+As a result of these improvements, KataGo massively outperforms Leela Zero and Facebook's ELF bot in learning efficiency, with a factor of fifty improvement over ELF:

 ![](efficiency.png)
 *Relative Elo rating vs self-play cost in billions of equivalent 20 block x 256 channel queries (log scale)*